hassio-addons/repository/README.md

 Home Assistant instance.
 It is activated and added by Home Assistant by default.

-However, if the repository is missing on your setup, adding this add-ons repository to your Home Assistant instance is pretty easy.
-In the Home Assistant add-on store, a possibility to add a repository is provided.
+However, if the repository is missing on your setup, adding this apps repository to your Home Assistant instance is pretty easy.
+In the Home Assistant app store, a possibility to add a repository is provided.

 Use the following URL to add this repository: